sayan1999/PhysiPy/README.md

-"# Open each folder to get respective Documentations"
+# Open each folder to get respective Documentations